rehanshoukat0/64Squares/README.md

 64 Squares is a chess-themed web project created to present chess as more than just a game — as a blend of history, strategy, learning, and competition.
 The website provides users with an interactive and visually engaging experience where they can explore the origins of chess, learn about legendary world champions, understand the greatest players of all time.
 Built using HTML, CSS, and JavaScript, the project focuses on premium design, smooth animations, and user-friendly navigation while remaining educational and beginner-friendly.

- # Project Objectives
+ ## Features & Learning

-- To create a complete chess-themed website
+- Multi-page website using HTML
-- To combine educational content with interactivity
+- Styling and layout using CSS for aesthetics
-- To design a modern, premium user interface
+- Basic interactivity using JavaScript
-- To implement a playable chess game using JavaScript
+- Project organization and structure
-- To showcase front-end web development skills
+- Using Git & GitHub for version control

 # Technologies Used

 - HTML5 - Structure and content of web pages